dh1tw/arsctl/README.md

-# arsctl - webservice for your antenna rotators
+# ARSCTL - a flexible web interface for your antenna rotators

 Arsctl is a server side application which makes all your antenna rotators available on a network.
 Arsctl allows you to conveniently control your rotators from any computer / tablet or smartphone through a slick web interface.
 Arsctl can also hook transparently into a [Win-Test](http://www.win-test.com) network and provide the rotators directly to the Win-Test application.
 Arsctl is based on [NodeJs](https://nodejs.org/) and written entirely in Javascript.